mridoni/gixsql/README.md

 The PostgreSQL driver has specific options that can be added to the connection string:

 - `default_schema`: used to set the default schema(s), maps directly to PostgreSQL's `search_path`
 - `decode_binary` : binary (`bytea`) fields are decoded when their data is read into a COBOL field.
 The default is `on`.
 If, for any reason, you want to preserve the original encoding, set it to `off` in the connection string.
-Since encoded binary data takes more space, in this case you should make sure that your data fields are large enough to accomodate the data being read.
+Since encoded binary data takes more space, in this case you should make sure that your data fields are large enough to accommodate the data being read.

 ### ODBC
 A lot of features in the ODBC driver depend in turn on the underlying driver (MySQL ODBC Connector, psqlODBC, etc.) and on its settings.
-Tests have usually been conducted using the latest versions of the available ODBC dirivers (e.g. 13.x for PostgreSQL).
+Tests have usually been conducted using the latest versions of the available ODBC drivers (e.g. 13.x for PostgreSQL).

 For instance: when using the PostgreSQL driver (psqlODBC) you should set the "rollback on error" option to "nop", to let GixSQL handle database errors.
 Otherwise the ODBC driver will always roll back the transaction in case of errors and not allow your program to handle errors, roll back to savepoints, etc.